|Elliott Sound Products||Voltage Followers And Buffers|

 By their nature, valves have a high output impedance, determined almost completely by the plate (anode) and load resistors.
 The internal plate resistance (rP) also plays a part, but it's not usually considered 'significant' for small signal applications.
 To get around this, the cathode follower circuit was common, and it was essential in many circuits because without it, the output impedance was too high to be useful.

-Cathode followers were poorly understood for quite some time, and many articles were written trying to explain their operation to the engineers of the day [ 3 ].
+Cathode followers were poorly understood for quite some time, and many articles were written trying to explain their operation to the engineers of the day [ 4 ].
+The referenced article took up four full pages in the magazine!
 Put simply, the voltage between the grid and cathode will try to remain constant, and if the grid voltage increases, the valve will draw more current from the supply, raising the voltage on the cathode by a similar (but slightly smaller) amount.
 The converse applies when the grid voltage is reduced.

 Valves have very limited gain compared to bipolar transistors, and it was generally accepted that the gain from a cathode follower was around 0.9 (compared to 0.98 or more with a transistor or MOSFET).
 It's also notable that trying to use tetrodes or pentodes makes no difference, because both plate and screen are at the B+ voltage and the valve will behave as a triode (the screen grid is tied to the plate, which is a triode connection).